UoA-eResearch/tidy-data/episodes/00-intro.md

 ### Lesson structure

-The rest of this lesson focuses on spreadsheets, and how to keep tabular data in spreadsheets tidy.
+The rest of this lesson focuses on practices for working with tabular data in spreadsheets:

 1. [Formatting data tables in spreadsheets](01-format-data.md)
 2. [Formatting problems](02-common-mistakes.md)